 Gardnerella is an “indicator species” meaning it is often associated with bacterial vaginosis.

-Is Gardnerella the sole cause of BV?
+Is Gardnerella the same as BV?

-Back in the 1950s, researchers thought that Gardernella vaginalis alone might cause bacterial vaginosis (“BV”).
-In some older studies linking Gardnerella vaginalis bacteria and bacterial vaginosis, the condition is called "non-specific vaginitis," which is a term not commonly used anymore, but you may come across it in a internet search rabbit hole (we’ve been there too).
-However, many studies since then have been trying to figure out which specific species of Gardnerella might be causing symptoms and which might be hanging out peacefully in the vagina—no single species of bacteria is universally present in all vaginas with bacterial vaginosis, making it impossible that Gardnerella is the sole cause of BV.
+However, many studies since then have been trying to figure out which specific species of Gardnerella might be causing symptoms and which might be hanging out peacefully in the vagina — no single species of bacteria is universally present in all vaginas with bacterial vaginosis, making it impossible that Gardnerella is the sole cause of BV.

 Is Gardnerella responsible for your vaginal symptoms?

-Gardnerella and Vaginolysin
+Gardnerella and vaginolysin

 We do know that Gardnerella microbes have some special features or genes that could be contributing to symptoms (in science-speak, these genes are called pathogenicity genes).
 Specifically, Gardnerella can produce a toxin called “vaginolysin.”

 Here’s where things get interesting: some Gardnerella strains found in bacterial vaginosis do not have the genes required to produce vaginolysin, or those genes are mutated somehow.
-Does that mean some Gardnerella could actually be less harmful or even neutral or protective?
+Does that mean some Gardnerella could be less harmful or even neutral or protective?

 Well, we’re still trying to map out which Gardnerella species and strains produce an active version of this gene and which don’t.

-To further complicate things, not all Gardnerella produce the same amount of vaginolysin and other microbes, like Lactobacillus, can suppress vaginolysin production.
+To further complicate things, not all Gardnerella produce the same amount of vaginolysin, and other microbes, like Lactobacillus, can suppress vaginolysin production.

-So, although we know vaginolysin exists, that it can theoretically damage the lining of the vagina if it reaches the right place, and some Gardnerella might produce it given the right conditions, it isn’t a one-size-fits-all explanation of why Gardnerella vaginalis is associated with bacterial vaginosis
+So, although we know vaginolysin exists, that it can theoretically damage the lining of the vagina if it reaches the right place, and some Gardnerella might produce it given the right conditions, it isn’t a one-size-fits-all explanation of why Gardnerella vaginalis is associated with bacterial vaginosis.

 Gardnerella and Sialidase

+Another pathogenicity gene Gardnerella produces is sialidase.
 Sialidase is an enzyme that breaks down the mucus layer covering the vaginal wall.
-We know that levels of sialidase in vaginal secretions are associated with a shift from a Lactobacillus dominant microbiome to a more diverse microbiome
+We know that levels of sialidase in vaginal secretions are associated with a shift from a Lactobacillus dominant microbiome to a more diverse microbiome.

 Sialidase and biofilms